 Princess Diana’s activewear continues to be major outfit inspo today.
 Princess Diana was instrumental in the ’90s biker shorts and baggy sweaters trend that is still popular today.
 In this particular photograph, Di is wearing orange shorts and a navy ‘Fly Atlantic’ sweater that was gifted to her by Sir Richard Branson.

-Princess Di continues to be a style icon even while on vacation.
+Princess Di was a style icon even while on vacation.
 On a trip to Necker Island in the British Virgin Islands, Princess Diana paired a leopardskin full-piece bathing suit with a matching sarong, making the entire ensemble a breezy vacation outfit.

 10. Perhaps channeling another style icon?